ttopper/CPSC129/docs/10.2_IP_1/04_IPO.md

 # IPO Programming

-With PIL installed and some test images to play with we can move on to image processing.
+With pillow installed and some test images to play with we can move on to image processing.
 In its overall structure image processing turns out to be a throwback to the beginning of CPSC 128 where we did IPO or Input, Processing, Output, programming.
-We’ll need to input images, process them and then output the processed result.
+We’ll need to input images, process them, and then output the processed result.

 ## Input